SWO2D/SWO2D/README.md

 # 💫 About Me:
-🌱 I’m currently learning Blockchain Development
+🌱 I’m currently a Smart contract auditor

 ## 🌐 Socials: